Substance Use Disorder

 d.
 Complete TMS Course: Aberrant Drug Use Behaviors (NFED 100110)

-5. Upon meeting these criteria, the chaplain will submit a paper answering the following questions based on Drug & Alcohol Addiction competencies: (short answers 1-2 pages).
+5. Upon meeting these criteria, the chaplain will submit a paper answering the following questions based on Substance Use Disorder competencies: (short answers 1-2 pages).

 a.
-Describe an addiction and spirituality assessment/plan you use and how it was implemented.
+Describe an substance use disorder and spirituality assessment/plan you use and how it was implemented.

 b.
 Describe a case in which you helped to assist with unprocessed feelings associated with recovery.